Coté Show Variety Podcast

 About the Show

-Beyond the world of Apple, startups, and unicorns there's a whole world of technology used by all the donkeys out there in organizations.
+Beyond the world of Apple, startups, and unicorns there's a whole world of technology used by all the donkeys out there.
 That's where I've always had my head stuck and this podcast is my "crank file" of content that didn't fit in the other podcasts I do.

 Episode 29: DevOps at cloud.gov, security, compliance, & cities that start with "A"